kstenerud/virtual-builders/README.md

 Usage
 -----

+For best results, run `echo 5000 | sudo tee /proc/sys/kernel/keys/maxkeys`.
+Otherwise you may run into problems with Docker inside of lxc: `could not create session key: disk quota exceeded.`

 Simply run the top level `build.sh` to see what options you have.
 It will list all environments it can build.

 Build.sh is just a launcher for the real build scripts `machine-builders/xyz/build.sh`.
 You can look inside them to see how they operate, or just call `build.sh xyz -H` to see how to invoke them.